francopub/francopub.github.io/README.md

   - Candide
   - Importance of Being Earnest
   - Sir Gawain and the Green Knight
-- Affiliate links with Delta Bayou
+- Affiliate links for side project authors
 - TOC navigation sidebar for blog